awsdocs/aws-ios-developer-guide/doc_source/lambda-serverless-business-logic-in-the-cloud-for-ios.rst

 Client Context
 ==============

-When invoked through the SDK, AWS Lambda functions have access to the data about the device and the app using the ClientContext class.
-When you use Amazon Cognito as a credential provider, access to the end user identity is available using the IdentityContext class.
+Calls to AWS Lambda using this SDK provide your functions with data about the calling device and app using the `ClientContext` class.

 You can access the client context in your lambda function as follows.